rylanharper/nitrogen-docs/integrations/sanity.md

 ## Sanity Connect

 Once you have completed the setup, navigate to your Shopify dashboard and install the [Sanity Connect](https://apps.shopify.com/sanity-connect) app.
-Go through the initial setup process to connect Sanity to your storefront.
+Go through the initial setup process to connect Sanity to your store.
 I recommend reading through the official [Sanity and Shopify with Hydrogen](https://www.sanity.io/learn/course/sanity-and-shopify-with-hydrogen) guide to learn the basics of how to connect your Sanity dataset with your Shopify store data.

 ## API Permissions